ilerofeev/pixel-to-rem/README.md

 # Pixel-to-rem
-Pixel-to-rem it's web application for converting values from pixels to rems.
+Pixel-to-rem is a web application for converting values from pixels to rems.

 ## Quick Start